-"Families throughout our community are reading less.
+HEAVEN SENT-THE STORY OF ONE SCHOOL'S LITERACY ADOPTION The Problem "Families throughout our community are reading less.
 Busy lives and electronic devices take time away from book reading, and it is leading to a decline in reading motivation."
 This was the problem Linda Wise, principal of Chapel Hill Christian South Campus in Akron, Ohio wanted to solve as she approached a new literacy adoption.
 Her charge?
 To increase a love of reading in her students, while providing rigorous, quality instruction.
-To Linda, this meant finding a program that centers on Christian values and inspires life long reading.
+To Linda, this meant finding a program that centers on Christian values and inspires life-long reading.
+Searching for a Solution

 "We were amazed at how difficult the task was," explains Linda.
-"While we had found a program that met the needs of K-2, the Superkids Program, we were at a standstill searching for something for grades 3-6.
+"While we had found a program that met the needs of K-2, the Superkids Reading Program, we were at a standstill searching for something for grades 3-6.
 By referral, we happened upon the Read Side By Side Reading Program, and found the answer to our prayers."

-A Decision Is Made

-After a year-long adoption process, both Chapel Hill campuses (north and south) adopted the Superkids Reading Program, published by Zaner-Bloser Inc., and the Read Side By Side Reading Program, published by Read Side By Side Publications LLC.
+"We were searching for a program to inspire life-long reading."
+CHAPEL HILL CHRISTIAN SOUTH, AKRON, OH A Decision Is Made After a year-long adoption process, both Chapel Hill campuses (north and south) adopted the Superkids Reading Program, published by Zaner-Bloser Inc., and the Read Side By Side Reading Program, published by Read Side By Side Publications LLC.
 They are now in the sixth month of using these programs, and the staff couldn't be more excited with the committee's decision.